szali172/Airports-Project/README.md

 ```
 $ src/main [Airport Data Location] [Route Data Location] [Source Airport] [Destination Airport] [Image Location]
 ```
 + `Airport Data Location` : The file location of the airports dataset.
-The data set is found in the main project folder at data/airports.csv
+The data set is found in the main project folder at "data/airports.csv"
 + `Route Data Location` : The file location of the routes dataset.
-The data can be found at data/routes.csv
-+ `Source Airport` : The OpenFlights unique identified for the starting airport
+The data can be found at "data/routes.csv +" `Source Airport` : The OpenFlights unique identified for the starting airport, i.e. "ORD"
-+ `Destination Airport` : The OpenFlights unique identified for the ending airport
++ `Destination Airport` : The OpenFlights unique identified for the ending airport, i.e. "NBO"
-+ `Image Location` : The desired output location for the PNG file (must end in .png)
++ `Image Location` : The desired output location for the PNG file (must end in .png), i.e. "data/base_map.png"

 After running the commnd above, you may see in the console if any inputs were invalid, or if the arguments were successfully inputed, the correct output of the program